Speak a word.

 The Family is nowhere in sight.

 Then Seth hears the ping of Ella spitting in her spittoon.
+Hears her hum.
+Hears her faint music.
 He turns around again and Ella is right there at the edge of the hole in her rocking chair.
 As if she had always been there.

 “We would have let you go years ago.
 If you had just asked.
 I hinted as much a hundred times.
 Remember how I said ‘please’ when you closed the lid of the coffin?
 Remember, Seth, Knowledge and Choice are the most powerful forces in all the Worlds.
 You chose to the close the lid of the coffin.
 You never even asked, after the first few years.
 Never even spoke aloud that you wished the world to be otherwise.
 That is the Deal I made with your mother.
 We could only ever do to you what would have happened to you anyway, and if you said no we could not have done the rest.
 I promised never to lie to you, yet you never once asked the terms of the Deal I made with your mother.
 Why is that, Seth?”

-Ella spits again, juice running down her chin.
+Ella spits again, blood running down her chin.

 And then Ella is gone and Seth is there in a hole in the ground with the whole world all around him.
 And he could go anywhere.
-So he sat back down in the coffin and did nothing.
+So he sat back down in the coffin and did nothing but stare for a long time.

-The Plane rumbles.
+The Plane is rumbling.
 The giants run and scream and the moon is focusing all of its close-eyed hatred on Seth.
 Seth pulls the burning chain on his waist and struggles through the pain to feel the words he wants to say.
 Struggles to feel them deep down.

 One of the giants is somewhere so close to Seth, Seth can barely even tell it is there.
 It’s too big to see all at once.
 It’s only a few light years away, and that is not enough for perspective.